statox/reddit-music/README.md

   - [ ] Create a UI to handle that
 - [ ] Add the ability to create playlists from the configuration
 - [ ] Add the ability to handle more than 5000 videos (seems to be the current limit of videos in a playlist)
+- [ ] Add Slack hooks capabilities to report additions and errors
 - [ ] Handle Spotify playlists